mhdawson/arduino-esp8266/CeilingFanController/README.md

 This device provides an interface for controlling Hampton Bay ceiling fans.
-Since I could not find a transitter/receiver at the right freqency, its built from an purchased remote with the esp "pushing" the buttons on the remote by using transistors to drive the buttons high or low.
+Since I could not find a transitter/receiver at the right freqency, it is built from a purchased remote with the esp "pushing" the buttons on the remote by using transistors to drive the buttons high or low.
+The same is true for the device select (0000 to 1111).
+The esp can select the device by driving the transistors connected to the select lines.

 # Configuration